 Host immune response challenges

-The lab's regenerative medicine and tissue engineering work focuses on animal-derived extracellular matrix (ECM) as a scaffold into which patient cells and signaling molecules can be placed to form the desired tissue or organ.
+The lab's regenerative medicine and tissue engineering work focuses on an animal-derived extracellular matrix (ECM) as a scaffold into which patient cells and signaling molecules can be placed to form the desired tissue or organ.
 Animal tissue is widely available and provides an ECM that is identical to that of the desired tissue type.

-However, the critical impediment to use of animal-derived ECM is that such material contains molecules that stimulate an aggressive host immune response (antigens) when implanted.
+However, the critical impediment to use of an animal-derived ECM is that such material contains molecules that stimulate an aggressive host immune response (antigens) when implanted.

 With these challenges in mind, Dr. Griffiths' lab has four main research objectives: